I am once again writing this report from a first-class sleeping cabin on Amtrak’s legendary California Zephyr.

 Here is the makeup of the portfolio:

-(ROM) - ProShares Ultra Technology Fund - The three largest single stock holdings are Apple (AAPL), Microsoft (MSFT), and Facebook (FB).
-It was up 80.95% last year.
-For more details on the fund, please click here.
+(ROM) –- ProShares Ultra Technology Fund - The three largest single stock holdings are Apple (AAPL), Microsoft (MSFT), and Facebook (FB).
+It is up 13.7% so far this year.For more details on the fund, please click here.

-(UCC) - ProShares Ultra Consumer Services Fund - The three largest single stock holdings are Amazon (AMZN), Walt Disney (DIS), and Home Depot (HD).
-It was up 3.71% last year.
-For more details on the fund, please click here.
+(UCC) – ProShares Ultra Consumer Services Fund - The three largest single stock holdings are Amazon (AMZN), (Walt Disney), (DIS), and Home Depot (HD).
+It is up 18.3% so far this year.For more details on the fund, please click here.

-(DIG)- ProShares Ultra Oil & Gas Fund - The three largest single stock holdings are ExxonMobil (XOM), Chevron (CVX), and Schlumberger (SLB).
-It was DOWN 9.20% last year.
-For more details on the fund, please click here.
+(DIG) -- ProShares Ultra Oil & Gas Fund - The three largest single stock holdings are ExxonMobile (XOM), Chevron (CVX), and Schlumberger (SLB).
+It is DOWN 38.2% so far this year.For more details on the fund, please click here.

-(BIB) - ProShares Ultra NASDAQ Biotechnology Fund - The three largest single stock holdings are Amgen (AMGN), Regeneron (REGN), and Gilead Sciences (GILD).
-It was up 40.49% last year, please click here.
+(BIB) – ProShares Ultra NASDAQ Biotechnology Fund – The three largest single stock holdings are Amgen (AMGN), Regeneron (REGN), and Gilead Sciences (GILD).
+It is up 15% so far this year, but at one point (before the “Sell in May and Go away” I widely advertised) it was up a positively stratospheric 64%.For more details on the fund, please click here.

 You can play around with the sector mix at your own discretion.
-Just focus on the fastest growing sectors of the US economy, which the Mad Hedge Fund Trader does on a daily basis.
+Just focus on the fastest-growing sectors of the US economy, which the Mad Hedge Fund Trader does on a daily basis.

-It is tempting to add more leveraged ETF's for sectors like gold (UGL), to act as an additional hedge.
+It is tempting to add more leveraged ETFs for sectors like gold (UGL), to act as an additional hedge.

-There is also the 2X short Treasury bond fund (TBT), which I have been trading in and out of for years, a bet that long-term bonds will go down, interest rates rise.
+There is also the 2X short Treasury bond fund (TBT), which I have been trading in and out of for years, a bet that long-term bonds will go down, and interest rates rise.

 There are a couple of provisos to mention here.

-This is absolutely NOT a portfolio you want to own going into a recession.
+This is NOT a portfolio you want to own going into a recession.
 So, you will need to exercise some kind of market timing, however occasional.

 The good news is that I make more money in bear markets than I do in bull markets because the volatility is so high.
 However, to benefit from this skill set, you have to keep reading the Diary of a Mad Hedge Fund Trader.

-There are also going to be certain days when you might want to just go out and watch a long movie, like Gone With the Wind, with an all ETF portfolio, rather than monitor their performance, no matter how temporary it may be.
+There are also going to be certain days when you might want to just go out and watch a long movie, like Gone With the Wind, with an all-ETF portfolio, rather than monitor their performance, no matter how temporary it may be.

-A good example was the flash crash, when the complete absence of liquidity drove all of these funds to huge discounts to their asset values.
+A good example was the May 6 2010 flash crash, when the complete absence of liquidity drove all of these funds to huge discounts to their asset values.

-Check out the long-term charts, and you can see the damage that was wrought by high frequency traders on that cataclysmic day, down -53% in the case of the (ROM).
+Check out the long-term charts, and you can see the damage that was wrought by high-frequency traders on that cataclysmic day, down -53% in the case of the (ROM).
 Notice that all of these discounts disappeared within hours.
 It was really just a function of the pricing mechanism being broken.

 I have found the portfolio above quite useful when close friends and family members ask me for stock tips for their retirement funds.